tinkerator/svgof/README.md

-# SVGo: A Go library for SVG generation
+# svgof: A Go library for SVG generation that uses float64 offsets

 ## First of all.